xbowery/CS203_Proj/README.md

 We would like to thank our CS203 professor, Mr Tan Pang Jin, for his guidance and patience.
 This project would definitely not be possible without his teachings and advice.

-Next, we are grateful for the various APIs which made our application possible.
+Next, we are grateful for the various open source APIs which made our application possible.
 They include the [News API](https://newsapi.org/) service, [OneMap API](https://www.onemap.gov.sg/docs/) as well as [Covid-19 SITREP](https://covidsitrep.moh.gov.sg/) site for the various data.

-Lastly, we would like to thank all the strangers and authors who made great blog posts and tutorials.
+Lastly, we would like to thank all the authors who made great blog posts and tutorials.
 They greatly helped us in our journey while creating this application.